coffee beans

 french press coffee maker icon

-• Steer clear of pre-ground coffee wherever possible as it loses freshness too quickly after grinding.
-Instead, freshly grind whole bean coffee yourself.
-You want a grinder that performs well at the coarser end of the spectrum – here is a list of the best options.
+2. Freshly grind the coffee beans: Wherever possible, we recommend steering clear of pre-ground coffee as it loses freshness too quickly after grinding.
+Instead, buy whole bean coffee and coarsely grind it yourself (think sea salt sized).
+To do this, you’ll need a grinder that performs well at the coarser end of the spectrum – here is a list of the best options.

 For more top tips on how to get the best quality from the French press brew method, check out our ultimate guide: